 Craigslist is a notoriously difficult site to use for data harvesting, because of how they have everything set up.
 There’s no easy way to scrape data, at all.

 On most commerce, database, and social sites, the developers provide an API for power users to scrape data and output it in a format they want.
-For example, look at how much documentation Facebook has for their API.
+For example, look at how much documentation Facebook has for its API.

 You can pull practically any Insights data from a page you own, and you can pull a bunch of public data from pages you don’t own.
 It’s all surprisingly simple, even.

 Craigslist is a special case.
 They have an API, but it functions in reverse.
 Facebook’s API allows you to pull data, but does not allow posting.
 You need to use apps for that functionality.
 The Craigslist API allows you to post, in bulk if you want, but it doesn’t allow you to pull read-only data.